Anyone can easily create browser-accessible photorealistic 3D scenes without code

 DiverseShot is a local AI graphics client that allows you to easily create photorealistic 3D scenes and objects from videos and photos in minutes.
 DiverseShot uses a technique called "3D Gaussian Splatting."
 The 3D files produced by DiverseShot differ from traditional 3D file formats, as they do not include concepts like mesh or textures.
 Instead, they support display expressions suitable for opening and sharing in a browser.

-As a non-graphics researcher, What can I do with DiverseShot?
+As a non-graphics researcher, what can I do with DiverseShot?

-After download libraries,the user interface appears below ⬇️.
-Users need to create a project when using DiverseShot.
-If using the Windows client, and if the user does not customize the project's save location, project files will be saved by default in the "projects" folder📁 within the installation directory.
+Users must create a project when using DiverseShot.
+If the project’s save location is not customized, the project files will be saved by default in the ‘projects’ folder 📁 within the installation directory.

-After starting splat training, the client will extract images from the video and reconstruct the camera 📷 trajectory.
+After starting training, the client will extract images from the video and reconstruct the camera 📷 trajectory.
 Upon completing ✅ the camera trajectory reconstruction, machine learning will generate the splat file.
 An "Entity" will be created in the hierarchy on the right.
-Selecting this entity will display its parameters and iteration count.
-The client remains in training mode until the training limit is reached.
-At the top🔝 of the interface, there is a pause ⏸️ button to pause the training.

 We recommend using Spline as your final display platform.
 Spline is a free 3D design software with real-time collaboration to create web interactive experiences in the browser.
 It allowed user import .ply files and perform secondary editing such as 'Apply Cropping' / 'Make animation'.